 The Forest Research Institute is a branch of the Indian Council of Forestry Research and Education.
 This is the perfect place for kids and explorers.
 Get there for an array of forestry information.
 It is a premier institution in the field of forestry research in India.
 It is located at Dehradun in Uttarakhand and is among the oldest institutions of its kind.
 In 1991, it was declared a deemed university by the University Grants Commission.

 You can visit the institute anytime.
-But, if you are travelling Uttarakhand, one of the prominent state of North India, winter is the best time to enjoy the weather.
+But, if you are traveling Uttarakhand, one of the prominent states of North India, winter is the best time to enjoy the weather.

 Forest Research Institute Dehradun is among the oldest institutions of its kind and acclaimed the world over.
 The institute's history is virtually synonymous with the evolution and development of scientific forestry, not only in India but over the entire sub-continent.
 Built over 450 hectares, with the outer Himalaya forming its backdrop, the institute's main building combines Greco-Roman and Colonial styles of architecture, with a plinth area of 2.5 hectares.